wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;Who fails?
 The person (<span data-tippy-content="Person, the outer self.">vyakti</span>) or the self (<span data-tippy-content="Manifest matter, the evolved nature.
 Opposite is <em>avyakta</em>.">vyakta</span>)?

 **M:**&ensp;The question is wrongly put.
 There is no question of failure, neither in the short run nor in the long.
 It is like travelling a long and arduous road in an unknown country.
 Of all the innumerable steps there is only the last which brings you to your destination.
 Yet you will not consider all previous steps as failures.
 Each brought you nearer to your goal, even when you had to turn back to bypass an obstacle.
-In reälity each step brings you to your goal, because to be always on the move, learning, discovering, unfolding, is your eternal destiny.
+In reality each step brings you to your goal, because to be always on the move, learning, discovering, unfolding, is your eternal destiny.
 Living is life’s only purpose.
 The self does not identify itself with success or failure — the very idea of becoming this or that is unthinkable.
 The self understands that success and failure are relative and related, that they are the very warp and weft of life.
 Learn from both and go beyond.
 If you have not learnt, repeat.

 **Q:**&ensp;What am I to learn?